 2) CO-POLYMER SEALANTS

 Co-polymer sealants represent another popular option.
-You can apply co-polymer sealant (also known as clear sealant) to any non-porous surface, such as metal, glass or tile.
+You can apply a co-polymer sealant (also known as a clear sealant) to any non-porous surface, such as metal, glass or tile.
 The sealant looks perfectly clear, maintaining the aesthetic of the surface it rests on.

 Unlike silicone sealants, co-polymer sealants are particularly useful on flat surfaces.
-You can even mix them with paints (both water and oil based) to help seal your walls.
+You can even mix them with paints (both water and oil-based) to help seal your walls.
 A sealant in the paint proves useful when you try to waterproof areas of your home, such as the bathroom, kitchen or basement.

 3) POLYURETHANE SEALANTS

-Polyurethane sealants represent one of the most versatile sealants.
+Polyurethane sealants represent one of the most versatile wall sealants.
 You will often find them in commercial or industrial construction and waterproofing, but they also have many residential uses.